BombShellReaper/Palworld-Linux-Server/README.md

 # Step 8: Create a Systemd Service (Optional)

 Switch to your sudo user that you used at the beginning.
-Replace *your_username* with the actual username.
+Replace "*your_username*" with the actual username.

     su your_username